aravindkoneru/SimpleScout/README.md

 * Creating a website or phone app for easier access
 * Display more detailed status using the [FIRST API](http://docs.frcevents.apiary.io/)

+##Updates

+* 5/1/2015: (Finally) Gained access to the FIRST api and began development on a more concise scouting system

 ##Conclusion/Notes
 Please feel free to contribute and send pull requests.
 If you have any problems or find a bug, please rasise an issue.
-This project is being actively devloped and maintained by members of [FRC 1923: The Midknight Inventors](http://firstrobotics1923.org/)
+This project is being actively developed and maintained by members of [FRC 1923: The Midknight Inventors](http://firstrobotics1923.org/)